medusajs/nextjs-starter-medusa/e2e/README.md

 cp .env.example .env
 ```

 and configuring the `.env` file from there.
-There are more details below about what should be
+There are more details below about what the test values correspond to and how to set them.
+But we mention that

+* `CLIENT_SERVER` - is the server the next server is listening on

 ## Playwright